 Photo Booth: Pro Photography for Instagram, ages 10–15

 Is your student a budding photographer?
-In this photography summer course, she’ll learn how to capture the perfect shot (many, in fact!) using professional DSLR cameras.
-Then she’ll dive into Adobe Photoshop to explore the technical and creative sides of digital editing.
+In this summer course featuring Photoshop, she’ll learn how to capture the perfect shot (many, in fact!) using professional DSLR cameras.
+Then she’ll dive into Adobe to explore the technical and creative sides of digital editing.
 Once she’s got her photos picture-perfect, she’ll post them on Instagram, creating a personal brand and online presence, learning about responsible digital citizenship along the way.
 Check out some pictures our campers have personalized!

 iD Tech Academies